awsdocs/amazon-ec2-user-guide/doc_source/ec2-key-pairs.md

 You can use the SSH2 fingerprint that's displayed on the **Key Pairs** page to verify that the private key you have on your local machine matches the public key stored in AWS\.
 From the computer where you downloaded the private key file, generate an SSH2 fingerprint from the private key file\.
 The output should match the fingerprint that's displayed in the console\.

-If you created your key pair using AWS, you can use the OpenSSL tools to generate a fingerprint as follows:
+If you created your key pair using AWS, you can use the OpenSSL tools to generate a fingerprint as shown in the following example\.

 ```
 $ openssl pkcs8 -in path_to_private_key -inform PEM -outform DER -topk8 -nocrypt | openssl sha1 -c
 ```

-If you created a key pair using a third\-party tool and uploaded the public key to AWS, you can use the OpenSSL tools to generate the fingerprint as follows:
+If you created a key pair using a third\-party tool and uploaded the public key to AWS, you can use the OpenSSL tools to generate the fingerprint as shown in the following example\.

 ```
 $ openssl rsa -in path_to_private_key -pubout -outform DER | openssl md5 -c
 ```

-If you created an OpenSSH key pair using OpenSSH 7\.8 or later and uploaded the public key to AWS, you can use ssh\-keygen to generate the fingerprint as follows:
+If you created an OpenSSH key pair using OpenSSH 7\.8 or later and uploaded the public key to AWS, you can use ssh\-keygen to generate the fingerprint as shown in the following example\.

 ```
 $ ssh-keygen -ef path_to_private_key -m PEM | openssl rsa -RSAPublicKey_in -outform DER | openssl md5 -c